HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 title: CMS
 description: CMS chapter of the 2024 Web Almanac covering CMS adoption, user experience of websites running on CMS platforms, and CMS resource weights.
 authors: [sirjonathan, LoraRaykova, niko-kaleev]
-reviewers: [raewrites, karmatosed]
+reviewers: [raewrites, dknauss]
-editors: [tunetheweb]
+editors: [tunetheweb, raewrites]
-analysts: [sirjonathan, nrllh]
+analysts: [nrllh, sirjonathan]
 translators: []
-sirjonathan_bio: Jonathan Wold is an Open Web advocate with more than 18 years focused on the WordPress ecosystem.
-Beyond his love for WordPress, he enjoys reading widely, playing strategy games, acting, rock climbing, and occasionally writing in third-person.
+sirjonathan_bio: Jonathan Wold is an Open Web advocate with more than 20 years focused on the WordPress ecosystem.
+Beyond his love for WordPress and the Open Web, he enjoys reading widely, strategy games, acting, rock climbing, and occasionally writing in third-person.
 LoraRaykova_bio: Lora is a Content Manager at NitroPack with 8+ years of experience developing in-depth, specialized content for SaaS companies in the CEE region.
 niko-kaleev_bio: Niko is a Content Writer at NitroPack with 5+ years of experience in dissecting nuanced topics like hosting, Core Web Vitals, web performance metrics and optimizations.
 results: https://docs.google.com/spreadsheets/d/118lwQV_GwFYqIxXvsm57oeadJdjAJEOMCRq1PsTqhfs/